MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Tells Google Chrome to use the system default printer as the default choice in Print Preview instead of the most recently used printer.
+  Tells Microsoft Edge to use the system default printer as the default choice in Print Preview instead of the most recently used printer.

 If you disable this policy or don't configure it, Print Preview uses the most recently used printer as the default destination choice.